Sustainable Finance Disclosure Regulation Information

-Citi Private Bank (CPB) provides investment and insurance advice in the European Union through branches of Citibank Europe Plc (CEP) in Ireland, Luxembourg, Spain and Italy.
-CEP (acting through these branches) will be a financial adviser for the purposes of SFDR in relation to these activities.
+Citi Private Bank (CPB) provides investment and insurance advice in the European Union (EU) through Citibank Europe Plc (CEP) and its EU branches and it will be a financial adviser for the purposes of SFDR in relation to these activities.

 CPB recognises, in its approach to sustainability risk, that the relevance and materiality of sustainability risks will depend on a range of factors, including the nature of the product or investment.
 During the investment selection process, a tailored approach to integrating sustainability risk is taken, depending on the type of investment.
 This process is further outlined below.